Emergent Spin Supersolids in Frustrated Quantum Materials: spin supersolids in easy-axis triangular antiferromagnets

-Using these quantities, we reproduce in Fig.~\ref{Fig_2_eaxy_axis} the zero-temperature quantum phase diagram~\cite{huang2025dissipationless} using U(1) density matrix renormalization group (DMRG) methods on finite cylinders~\cite{white1992density,white1993density,schollwock2011density}.
+Using these quantities, we reproduce in Figure~\ref{Fig_2_eaxy_axis}b the zero-temperature quantum phase diagram~\cite{huang2025dissipationless} using U(1) density matrix renormalization group (DMRG) methods on finite cylinders~\cite{white1992density,white1993density,schollwock2011density}.
 The phase boundaries are identified by sudden changes in the order parameters.
 The parameters are set to $J_{xy}=0.88$~K, $J_{z}=1.48$~K, and $g_{z}=4.89$ for an out-of-plane magnetic field, following Ref.~\cite{gao2022spin}.
-We notice that slightly different coupling values have been obtained by fitting the magnon dispersions under in-plane magnetic fields~\cite{woodland2025continuum}.
+We note that slightly different coupling values have been obtained by fitting the magnon dispersions under in-plane magnetic fields~\cite{woodland2025continuum}.